Suggested Searches

 What scientific research will be conducted on Gateway?

-Gateway will serve as a year-round deep space laboratory, offering both internal and external utilization capabilities, and enable a diverse array of scientific research.
+Gateway will serve as a year-round deep space laboratory, offering both internal and external utilization capabilities, and enable an array of scientific research.
 This unique platform will support scientific investigations that are not feasible on Earth’s surface or in low-Earth orbit, as well as technology demonstrations crucial for long-duration missions to deep space destinations.
 Scientific areas of focus will include heliophysics, human health research, space biology and life sciences, astrophysics, and fundamental physics investigations.
 The knowledge gained from operations in the lunar vicinity through Gateway will be used to send the first astronauts to Mars.

 What are some examples of specific science experiments or instruments planned for Gateway?

 Three science payloads are set to accompany PPE and HALO on their launch into lunar orbit: the European Radiation Sensors Array (ERSA), the Heliophysics Environmental and Radiation Measurement Experiment Suite (HERMES), and the Internal Dosimeter Array (IDA).
-These instruments will facilitate high-priority research on space weather and solar radiation in deep space, aiding scientists in understanding how to mitigate their effects on future missions to the Moon and Mars.
+These instruments will facilitate high-priority research on space weather and radiation in deep space, aiding scientists in understanding how to mitigate their effects on future missions to the Moon and Mars.

 • HERMES – This space weather instrument suite will operate on the exterior of Gateway, studying the nearby magnetic field, protons, electrons, ions, and lower-energy electrons of solar wind.
 Managed by NASA’s Goddard Space Flight Center, HERMES will be the first space weather monitoring platform on a crewed space station.